 - Closing: The process that includes an examination of the project deliverables and an assessment of the outcomes of the project against the original plan is the primary function of Closing.

 As projects are taken up to deliver a product, it is highly impossible to achieve the desired objective of the project, if the project and product scope are not adequately explained.
 The two most widely used terms in Project Management are Project Scope and Product Scope.

 - Product Scope: Product scope can be defined as the features or characteristics of a product regardless of the design, function, or parts, and the critical point is that product scope refers to the actual tangible product that is finally produced.

 - Project Scope: In contrast to product scope, project scope focuses on the various steps taken to deliver a product.
-Project scope can include things like assembly lines, budgets, staff training, and supply chains and personnel allocations.
+Project scope can include things like assembly lines, budgets, staff training, supply chains, and personnel allocations.